simonracz/spritekit-shooter/README.md

-spritekit-shooter
+Sprite Kit Shooter
 =================

-A shooter game written in Sprite Kit.
+A shooter game written by me in Sprite Kit.